 In flowers of the lilac, the lutein is contained in a highly specific, rare form not found in many other foods.
 This has been linked to improved eye health, specifically, reduced risk of macular degeneration and cataracts.

 Tree Selection Tips

 The Ohio Chapter ISA recommends working with an ISA Certified Arborist when selecting or caring for any tree in your landscape.
-To better guide you on the vital plant information use our friendly users guide below:
+To better guide you on the vital plant information for the Red Buds use our friendly users guide below:

 |Life cycle||Perennial woody|